charlieschwabacher/gestalt/README.md

 ```

 Custom resolution is defined using the name of the Type, and then providing
-resolution functions `(obj, args, context) => value`.
-It isn't required for
+resolution functions `(object, arguments, context) => value`.
+It isn't required
-every object, and when it is present for an object, it doesn't need to be
+for every object, and when it is present for an object, it doesn't need to be
 defined for every field.